AnimusAILabs/animus-client/README.md

 // Assumes client was initialized with chat options (model, systemMessage) try {
-  // If Observer is connected, this returns void and response comes via stream* events.
+  // If Observer is connected, this returns void and response comes via observer events.
   // If Observer is NOT connected, this returns the ChatCompletionResponse directly. const response = await client.chat.send(
     "Tell me about the Animus Client SDK.",